Bitcoin Revolution SCAM Uses Top Chef Gordon Ramsay

 Beware!
 The Bitcoin Revolution scam software and fake trading software is now using top British Chef and Celebrity Gordon Ramsay to promote an illegal get-rich-quick scheme.
 New facts have surfaced while conducting our in-depth investigation, and Binary Scam Alerts is first to expose this new and extremely alarming development.
 We have discussed in details the growing use of fake news in order to promote fake Forex bots, signals, and various automated trading systems which promise you instant wealth at the click of a mouse.
 However, the bravado, sheer audacity, and ingenuity which is being utilized by clever affiliate networks and media agencies during the last few weeks is reaching an all-time high.
 But before we continue with our Bitcoin Revolution review and update we would just like to clarify that Gordon Ramsay is NOT closing any restaurants, and he is not endorsing any type of fraudulent software.
 Additionally, this Bitcoin Scam Alert is particularly relevant for viewers based in the United Kingdom, as our researchers have indicated to us the British customers are the ones most targeted in this latest campaign.
 Keep reading this followup Bitcoin Revolution review to see how this crypto scam has metastasized and why you should use extreme caution when approached by anyone trying to illegally solicit you to join this blacklisted software and trading app.

-Official Website and Login Page for Members: the-bitcoin-revolution.org
+Official Website and Login Page for Members: https://bitcoinrevolutionofficial.com

 This is the Bitcoin Revolution primary sales page and registration area.
 Our existing members are already familiar with this scam, however new members searching the internet for Bitcoin Revolution Gordon Ramsay are not fully familiar with this viral scam which has been duplicated, copied, and rehashed on multiple occasions.